 In all these cases you will be asked to assign a name for the subset.
 As with column names, it is a good idea to follow a few rules for these names so that they can be used in algebraic expressions.
 They should be:

-- Distinct from other subset and column names, even apart from upper/lower case distinctions - In the form of a java identifier (starts with a letter, continues with alphanumerics including underscore, no spaces) - Not too long gives the names of all the existing subsets.
-This allows you to redefine existing subsets.
-Note if you do select or type in one of the existing names, any previous content of that subset will be lost.
+- Different from other subset and column names, even apart from upper/lower case distinctions - In the form of a java identifier (starts with a letter, continues with alphanumerics including underscore, no spaces) - Not too long newly created one.